JackHanke/JackHanke.github.io/_posts/2025-01-23-neural-nets-from-scratch.md

 There was a gruelling episode of debugging my algorithm, so finally seeing the algorithm finally learning was one of the most satisfying moments of my programming journey.
 After training for 10,000 games, the agent achieves the 2048 tile 49.1% of the time, and achieves 4196 tile 1.5% of the time.

 Now that the bot was trained, the final step was hooking up the history of the game to play on the real game's visualizer.
 I cloned the original repo and changed the internal Javascript to play a JSON history to make the final animation.
-I showcased one of my agent's bests games in the following animation.
+I decided to showcase one of my agent's best games, shown below.

 {:refdef: style="text-align: center;"}
 ![]({{ site.baseimg }}/assets/2048viz.gif)
 {: refdef}

-## Citations

-TODO
+This was one of my favorite animations to create, and I still enjoy watching it to this day.